madhavkhoslaa/madhavkhoslaa.github.io/content/draft/CeationalDesignPatterns.md

 ## Code Example

 For example, you want to log events in a log file, You want to log a string when some function is called or when some event occurs.
-You create instance of logger at different places and log the events.
+You create instances of logger at different places and log the events.
 All these events will be logged in a single file.

 ```TypeScript